Matrix estimation by Universal Singular Value Thresholding: Introduction

 Consider a statistical estimation problem where the unknown parameter is not a single value or vector, but an $m\times n$ matrix $M$.
 Given an estimator $\hat{M}$, one choice for a measure of the error in estimation is the mean-squared error, defined as

-Here $\hat{m}_{ij}$ and $m_{ij}$ denote the $(i,j)$th elements of $\hat{M}$ and $M$, respectively.
+Here, $\hat{m}_{ij}$ and $m_{ij}$ denote the $(i,j)$th elements of $\hat {M}$ and $M$, respectively.
 If we have a sequence of such problems, and $M_n$ and $\hat{M}_n$ denote the parameter and the estimator in the $n$th problem, then by usual statistical terminology we may say that the sequence of estimators $\hat{M}_n$ is consistent if

 The problem of estimating the entries of a large matrix from incomplete and/or noisy entries has received widespread attention ever since the proliferation of large data sets.
-Early work using spectral analysis was done by a number of authors in the engineering literature, for example by Azar et~al.~\cite{azaretal01} and Achlioptas and McSherry \cite{achlioptas01}.
-This was followed by a sizable body of work on spectral methods, the main pointers to which may be found in the important recent papers of Keshavan, Montanari and Oh~\cite{kmo10a, kmo10b}.
-Non-spectral methods also appeared, e.g.\ in \cite{renniesrebro05}.
+Early work using spectral analysis was done by a number of authors in the engineering literature, for example, by Azar et~al.~\cite{azaretal01} and Achlioptas and \mbox{McSherry} \cite{achlioptas01}.
+This was followed by a sizable body of work on spectral methods, the main pointers to which may be found in the important recent papers of Keshavan, Montanari and Oh~\cite{kmo10a,kmo10b}.
+Nonspectral methods also appeared, for example, in~\cite{renniesrebro05}.

 In a different direction, statisticians have worked on matrix completion problems under a variety of modeling assumptions.
 Possibly the earliest works are due to Fazel \cite{fazel02} and Rudelson and Vershynin \cite{rv07}.
-The emergence of compressed sensing \cite{donoho06, candesrombergtao06} has led to an explosion in activity in the field of matrix estimation and completion, beginning with the work of Cand\`es and Recht \cite{candesrecht09}.
-The pioneering works of Emmanuel Cand\`es and his collaborators \cite{candesrecht09, candestao10, candesplan10, ccs} introduced the technique of matrix completion by minimizing the nuclear norm under convex constraints, which is a convex optimization problem tractable by standard algorithms.
-This method has the advantage of {\it exactly}, rather than approximately, recovering the entries of the matrix when a suitable low rank assumption is satisfied, together with a certain other assumption called `incoherence'.
+The emergence of compressed sensing \cite{donoho06,candesrombergtao06} has led to an explosion in activity in the field of matrix estimation and completion, beginning with the work of Cand\`es and Recht \cite{candesrecht09}.
+The pioneering works of Emmanuel Cand\`es and his collaborators \cite{candesrecht09,candestao10,candesplan10,ccs} introduced the technique of matrix completion by minimizing the nuclear norm under convex constraints, which is a convex optimization problem tractable by standard algorithms.
+This method has the advantage of \textit{exactly}, rather than approximately, recovering the entries of the matrix when a suitable low rank assumption is satisfied, together with a certain other assumption called ``incoherence.''